amenti4k/amenti4k.github.io/about.md

 ### The Random Stuff

 - Started a run club called [dontwalkinsoho](https://dontwalkinsoho.netlify.app/) because NYC needs more people sprinting through traffic
-- Run an online radio station at [aava.club](https://aava.club/songs) playing everything from Ethiopian jazz to UK garage
+- Run an online radio station at [aava.club](https://aava.club/songs) putting up some songs I like everything from Ethiopian jazz to UK garage
-- Write about [AI eating the world](/2025/07/03/Real-Guide-to-Claude-Code.html), fashion, and why your [SQL queries don't need to suck](/2024/06/10/Robust-SQL-Query-Generator.html)
+- Write about [being less stressed about claude code](/2025/07/03/Real-Guide-to-Claude-Code.html), fashion, and why your [SQL queries don't need to suck](/2024/06/10/Robust-SQL-Query-Generator.html)

 Currently figuring out what happens when you give AI tools instead of instructions.
 Turns out, it works better.